openthread/spinel-spec/core/appendix-framing.md

 *   `CLK` is active high.
 *   `CLK` speed is larger than 500 kHz.
 *   Data is valid on leading edge of `CLK`.
-*   Data is sent in multiples of 8-bits (octets).
+*   Data is sent in multiples of 8-bits (bytes).
-*   Octets are sent most-significant bit first.
+*   Bytes are sent most-significant bit first.

 This recommended configuration may be adjusted depending on the individual needs of the application or product.